dsoftwareinc/ghactions-manager/README.md

 [![Version][1]][2]
 [![Downloads][3]][4]

-You can view a demo of all the features explained in this video: [YouTube][5]
+You can view a demo of most of the features explained in this video: [YouTube][5]

-> There is a 50% discount for users who purchase the plugin before June 30, 2024.
-> Use this discount code: DWKJY-CEHXB-6FMZ3-PZ9B5-PP8WK.

 <!-- Plugin description -->
 This plugin creates a tool-window on JetBrains products (IntelliJ, PyCharm, ...) where you can view GitHub workflow runs